Arthur's multiplicity formula for even orthogonal and unitary groups: Local comparison

-\underline{Case $U_1$, and $F$ is non-Archimedean:} The method we used in the previous case can also apply to this case similarly.
+\underline{Case $\U_1$, and $F$ is non-Archimedean:} The method we used in the previous case can also apply to this case similarly.
 Indeed, this case is even easier, since Theorem \ref{AMF-U_1} allow as to globalize $\pi\in\Pi_\phi^L(G')$ directly.
 We omit the details.\\

-\underline{Case $U$, and $F$ is real:} This case is slightly more difficult.
+\underline{Case U, and $F$ is real:} The method we used in the previous two cases can not apply here since the almost equal rank theta lift of $\pi\in\Pi_\phi^L(G')$ to the split Witt tower may vanish.
+Therefore, we can not globalize it by using the AMF.
 In this case, we prove by induction on $\dim V$.
+Then we can use the AMF for some smaller unitary groups to help us do the globalization step.

 When $\dim V=0$, this follows from Lemma \ref{Induction.Hypothesis}.
 Suppose that for all non-negative integer $m<\dim V$, Proposition \ref{Final.Jigsaw}, hence Theorem \ref{Local-Compare} holds for all real unitary groups of $m$-variables.
-Now we show that the desired conclusion also holds for all real unitary groups of $\dim V$-variables.\\
+Now we show that the desired conclusion also holds for all real unitary groups of $\dim V$-variables.